Hridayeshwar Singh Bhati

 Hridayeshwar Singh Bhati (3 September 2002 – 15 June 2021) was an Indian student who invented a six-player variant of chess at the age of 9 with assistance from his father.
 He earned a patent for his invention in 2012, making him the youngest patent-holder in India at that time.
 For his invention Bhati received the CavinKare Ability Special Recognition Award and the Sri Balaji Society's Child Innovator Award.
-He since designed and received patents for twelve- and sixty-player versions of his game, with his boards capable of 100 distinct variations altogether.
-He was also a recipient of the Rashtriya Bal Puraskar which is the highest civilian honour for children in India.

 Besides circular chess, Bhati developed a ramp system enabling easy access to vehicles for disabled people.
 In 2014 he was presented a Dr. Batra's Positive Health Award by Mahendra Singh Dhoni.

 Bhati had Duchenne muscular dystrophy and used a wheelchair.
 He credited his passion for invention to his admiration of British physicist Stephen Hawking: "I want to be like Hawking who became a famous scientist despite suffering from motor neuron disease."
 Bhati died of cardiac arrest on 15 June 2021.